rgeissen/teradata-trusted-data-agent/README.md

 2.  **LLM Provider:** Select your desired provider (currently Google is enabled, with more to be validated based on market demand).
 3.  **API Key:** Enter the corresponding API Key for the selected provider.
 4.  **Model:** Click the "Refresh" button to fetch available models.
 The certified model will be selectable by default.
-5. Click **"Connect and Load"**.
-The application will validate both connections and load all available capabilities.
+5.  **Connect and Load:** Click the button to validate both connections and load all available capabilities.
+6.  **Charting Engine (Optional):** If you started the application with the `--charting` flag, the configuration panel for the Charting Engine will be enabled.
+Enter the connection details for your Chart MCP server to activate data visualization.

 ### Navigating the Interface